 There were measures in place to protect the residents from being harmed or suffering from abuse.
-There had been no allegations or suspicions of abuse in the preceding six month period.
+Allegations or suspicions of abuse in the preceding period had been appropriately responded to in line with the providers policy.
 There were intimate and personal care delivery plans in place which provided sufficient detail to guide staff in providing intimate care for residents.